Ouseburn Culvert Bandstand

 We were approached by the judging panel which included Xsite Architecture, Faulkner Browns and the Ouseburn Trust, to act as design and fabrication consultants to explore whether the winning design could be developed to allow the project to be built within a modest budget, following a fundraising and sponsorship drive by the NAS.

-Along with an in-kind contribution from Raskl we developed a simple system which faithfully retained the DNA of the original scheme and with a considerable effort from all involved managed to make the project a reality.
+With design consultancy services by Raskl, we developed a simple system which faithfully retained the DNA of the original scheme and with a considerable effort from all involved managed to make the project a reality.